So you’re looking to try a new cut of steak.

 Cost Comparision

-Tri-tip is more readily available than picanha, so there will be more options to choose from.
+Like picanha, tri-tip prices vary.
+Current prices range on average between 10.99 lb.
+Tri-tip is more readily available than picanha, so there will be more options.

 Ways to Cook Tri-Tip

 Tri-tip steaks are incredibly versatile.
-Smoking tri tip is the best way to cook it
+Smoking tri tip is the best way to cook it, Although it can also be grilled, broiled, oven-roasted or pan-seared

+One of the most important things to use to marinade over tri tip for at least 5-6 hours.
 If you have a pellet grill, try this recipe for Pit Boss tri-tip, it ensures your meat comes out perfectly cooked every time.

-Some of Our Fav Tri Tip Recipes
+Some of Our Favorite Tri Tip Recipes

 Here are some tri-tip recipes